-- If your concern relates to your own treatment as an employee, you should raise it under the existing grievance or harassment procedures. - If a tenant has a concern about services provided to him/her, it should be raised as a complaint.
+- If your concern relates to your own treatment as an employee, you should raise it under the existing Grievance Policy or Bullying, Harassment & Discrimination Policy. - If a tenant has a concern about services provided to him/her, it should be raised as a complaint.